Generic Guide

 Currently, we have not prepared sample guides for switch appliances yet.
 However, the configuration steps are similar to the ones for WiFi Access Points.
 In case you face difficulties, please reach out to us.

-Step 5: Configure your MDM Deployment Profiles
+Step 5: Configure your MDM profiles

 This is a mandatory step.